Talking to your kids about racism

 - Encourage action – Being active on social media is important for many teenagers.
 Some may have begun to think about participating in online activism.
 Encourage them to do so as an active way to respond and engage with racial issues.

 Try to find ways to introduce your child to diverse cultures and people from different races and ethnicities.
-Such positive interactions with other racial and social groups early on helps decrease prejudice and encourages more cross-group friendships.
+Such positive interactions with other racial and social groups early on help decrease prejudice and encourage more cross-group friendships.

 You can also bring the outside world into your home.
 Explore food from other cultures, read their stories and watch their films.

-Be conscious of racial bias in books and films and seek out ones that portray people from different racial and ethnic groups in a positive light.
+Be conscious of racial bias in books and films and seek out ones that portray people from different racial and ethnic groups in varied roles.
+Consider stories that feature minority actors playing complex or leading characters.
+This can go a long way in confronting racial and discriminatory stereotypes.

 Explore the past together to better understand the present.
-Historical events like the end of apartheid in South Africa and the civil rights movement in the United States can show how people have successfully come together for equality and justice.
+Historical events like the end of apartheid in South Africa, the civil rights movement in the United States and other movements for equality around the world remain symbols of a traumatic past that societies are still recovering from.
+Understanding them together can shine a light on how far we’ve come and how much further we still have to go.
 These shared experiences can further help your child build trust and openness to different perspectives.

 There are no others, just other people.